Sammy-T/snow-cms/README.md

 - Specify a custom backend

 > [!NOTE]
-> Certain filesystem interactions may perform slowly on Firefox.
+> Certain filesystem interactions may perform slowly on Firefox when using the local backend.
 > For maximum compatibility, use a Chrome-based browser.

 ## Getting Started